victorcezeh/global-superstore-project/README.md

 `Global Superstore Report.pdf`: This file contains report from the analysis.

 `Global Superstore SQL Queries.sql`: This file contains the queries used for this project and as seen on the documentation as well.

+`GlobalSuperstore Data.xls`: This file contains the dataset in a spreadsheet(Excel).

 `README.md`: Project documentation.